defanor/pgxhtml/README.md

 PostgreSQL authentication.
 HTTP authentication also gets requested if a database connection failure was password-related.

+With `auth=try` pgxhtml would serve pages composed using defaults if no credentials are provided, but with 401 status code.

 ### Web server

 This is intended to be used with an HTTP server, which would take care